 Prospective providers must complete the enrollment application form and submit the completed application form along with the Waiver Service Certification Letter to the following address: Provider Enrollment P.O.
 Box 7263 Indianapolis, IN 46207-7263

-BDDS Potential Provider Application Update
+BDDS Provider (Potential and Existing) Application Update

 At this time, applications for the following service providers under Indiana’s Home and Community Based Services (HCBS) waiver are not being accepted: